brandon1024/swe-senior-design/docs/DeploymentInfrastructure.md

 ## AWS Elastic Load Balancer
 The EC2 instance that hosts the production server is configured such that only port 22 (SSH) is open to the public network.
 As such, making requests to the EC2 instance IP on ports 80 or 443 will not work.
 Instead, traffic on ports 80 and 443 are first routed through the public-facing Elastic Load Balancer (ELB).
 This is to enable secured connections to the server over HTTPS.
 By using the load balancer to handle HTTPS connections, there is no need to configure the server to use SSL.
 This avoids the need to manage certificates manually, and instead rely on AWS ACM for certificate management.

 The load balancer is configured to redirect traffic on port 443 to port 80 of the EC2 instance.
-Traffic on port 80 is also routed to port 80 of the EC2 instance.
-The load balancer automatically handles secured HTTPS connections and unsecured HTTP connections.
+Traffic on port 80 is redirected to HTTPS to ensure that only secured connections may be made to the server.

 ## AWS ACM Certificate Management
 Amazon Web Services provides a certificate management solution which easily provisions trusted certificates for use in a production environment.
 This service is used to ensure that HTTPS connections to the production environment are secured with valid certificates.
 It also removes the need to verify ownership of the domain through a third party certificate authority.

+## AWS Simple Storage Service (S3)
+The Spring server relies on AWS Simple Storage Service (S3) for general purpose object storage.
+At the moment, S3 is only used for storage user profile pictures, however S3 may be utilized further in the future for storing static content.

+For more details on configuring Spring to communicate with AWS S3 for development purposes, see project `README.md`.

+### S3 Bucket Configuration
+- dev.s3.ktb.brandonrichardson.ca
+    - Region: us-east-1
+    - Description: User profile picture storage for development purposes.
+- prod.s3.ktb.brandonrichardson.ca
+    - Region: us-east-1
+    - Description: User profile picture storage for production.

 ## Appendix
 ### Manually Deploy Build Artifacts